mykbro/WebTennisFieldReservation/WebTennisFieldReservation/README.md

 ### How does the authentication system work ?
 We use a custom authentication system similar to the one used by the Identity framework (the 'Password reset' and the 'Confirm Email' link generation mechanism also use a TokenManager service that levareges the DataProtection service like Identity).
 On a SignIn we append an auth Cookie to the Response.Cookies (either persistent or session based) encrypted and authenticated using the DataProtection infrastructure.
+Passwords hashes are derived using PBKDF2 with a number of iterations configured in appsetting.json and salted with a 32 byte array.

 The Claims included in this cookie are:
 *	UserId (used to determine who we are and what AuthZ we have)